Tanzania

 12.00-14.00 Rounds in Kizimkazi Health Center: Patients with lymphatic filariasis and leprosy (Dr. Fatma & Dr. Saada)

-Drive to Jambiani Beach (15 km)
+Drive to Jambiani (20 km)

-15.00-16.00 Field excursion: bed-net study.
-Control of malaria in Jambiani district.
-(Dr. Yako)
+15.00-16.00 Field excursion: Malaria control project in Jambiani (Dr. Yako)

 09.00-10.00 Lecture: Update on schistosomiasis (Dr. Schaefer)

-10.15-11.15 Lecture: Prevention and control of schistosomiasis in Zanzibar (Dr. Simba)
+10.15-11.15 Lecture: Prevention and control of bilharzia in Zanzibar (Dr. Simba)

-Drive to Kinyasini (40 km)
+Drive to Kinyasini (30 km)

-Drive to Stone Town (50 km)
+Drive to Stone Town (40 km)

-Drive to Mangrove Lodge (10 km)
+Drive to Mangrove Lodge, Mawambini Beach (10 km)

 Drive to Global Health Hospital, Stone Town (10 km)

-Drive to Mangrove Lodge (10 km)
+Drive to Mangrove Lodge, Mawambini Beach (10 km)

-Drive to the Jozani Forest Reserve (60 km)
+Drive to Jozani Forest Reserve (60 km)

-09.00-12.00 Field excursion: Medical botany in the Jozani Reserve (Mr. Shabaan)
+09.00-12.00 Field excursion: Guided visit to the Jozani Forest Reserve: Medical Botany (Mr. Shabaan)

-Drive to Zanzibar International airport (60 km)
+Drive to the International Airport, Stone Town (60 km)

-Changes may occur without prior notice!
+Changes may occur without prior notice

 Accommodation